The Hello Bar is a simple web toolbar that engages users and communicates a call to action.

 Steve Roesler, Roesler Consulting Group

-Running motivation training and coaching sessions for hundreds of clients has taught me a lot about how to get outstanding performance out of people at work.
+Coaching hundreds of creative professionals has taught me a lot about how to get outstanding performance out of people at work.

 I’ve condensed what I’ve learned into an ebook that you are welcome to download and share: How to Motivate Creative People (Including Yourself).